Where to start

 - Pages with errors

 Some of the text on this website has been there for ten years.
 Other parts were written yesterday.
 We need to go back over everything we've written to check it's still correct, and that it all makes sense when read as one page.
-If you're bored, you can tap 'Community' and then 'Random Page' to jump right in.
+If you're bored, you can tap 'Website' and then 'Random Page' to jump right in.

 While nobody is expected to learn the Style Guide off by heart, you may wish to learn one section of it and look for pages which breach it.